-Data / Parameter: W {CH4}

-Data unit: $m^{3}CH{4}/m^{3}LFG$

-Description: Methane fraction in the landfill gas

-Source of data to be To be measured continuously by project participants using an electronic panel.

-used:

-Value of data applied

-for the purpose of

-calculating expected

-emission reductions in

-section B.5:

-Description of Methane content will be measured continuously with a fixed gas analyzer with

-measurement methods infra-red sensor and tubular flow meter: Pito tube, by the project developer.
-The

-and procedures to be gas analyzer will be maintained and calibrated regularly in line with the

-applied: manufacturer's requirements in order to ensure that factory standards of

-accuracy are maintained.

-QA/QC procedures to The gas analyzer should be subject to a regular maintenance and testing regime

-be applied: to ensure accuracy.
+Data / Parameter: W {CH4} Data unit: $m^{3}CH{4}/m^{3}LFG$ Description: Methane fraction in the landfill gas Source of data to be To be measured continuously by project participants using an electronic panel. used: Value of data applied for the purpose of calculating expected emission reductions in section B.5: Description of Methane content will be measured continuously for intervals not greater than an measurement methods hour with a fixed gas analyzer with infra-red sensor and tubular flow meter: Pito and procedures to be tube, by the project developer.
+The gas analyzer will be maintained and applied: calibrated regularly in line with the manufacturer's requirements in order to ensure that factory standards of accuracy are maintained.
+Data to be aggregated continuously (average value in a time interval not greater than an hour will be used in the calculations of emission reductions).
+QA/QC procedures to The gas analyzer should be subject to a regular maintenance and testing regime be applied: to ensure accuracy.
 Any comment: